NordicPlayground/nrf52-ble-app-uart-long-range/readme.md

 nrf52-ble-app-uart-long-range
 =============================

-This repository contains modified version of the ble_app_uart and ble_app_uart_c applications, which support the long range mode provided by S140 v6.0.0-6 alpha
+This repository contains modified versions of the ble_app_uart and ble_app_uart_c applications, which support the long range mode provided by S140 v6.0.0-6 alpha SoftDevice.

 The ble_app_uart example will advertise on long range, and the ble_app_uart_c application will scan and connect over long range.
+Otherwise the functionality is similar to the original examples.

 Requirements
 ------------